winoooops/gpt-assistant/README.md

-# A Frontend Web Application for Chat-bot based on OpenAI API
+# A Frontend Web Application for ChatPage-bot based on OpenAI API

 ## Tech Stack
 * React Query for data fetching